No serious athlete is a stranger to creatine, whether they're bodybuilders or other professional sports players.

 Creapure is a brand name for pure creatine monohydrate made by the German company AlzChem Trostberg GmbH.
-It's essentially a purer form of creatine.
+It's essentially a more refined form of creatine.

-However, to better understand what Creapure is, I need to explain some basics to you.
+However, to better understand Creapure, I need to explain some basics to you.

 What is Creatine?

 Creatine is an essential amino acid produced by our bodies naturally.
 It has a vital role in transporting and storing energy in our muscle cells.

 Like other substances, it's processed by our liver and kidneys.

 Research published in the National Library of Medicine has discovered that creatine is the most effective supplement for high-intensity training, explosive activities, weight lifting, sprinting, football, baseball, and other sports that require short bursts of energy .

 The adult human body has 80–130 grams of creatine, which is just half of what we need, and spends between two and four grams per day with regular activity.